alexmac131/NodeXBeeRover/README.md

 ______
 ### Required

 You need a serial device attached in order to run the nodeJS server otherwise the Serial code will not run.
-Needless to say you will need a Arduino Tank (instructions not included) but you can look here [Arduino Tank](http://www.instructables.com/id/Little-Tank-ArduinoPicaxeTamiya-platform-las/) for suggestions.
+Needless to say you will need a Arduino Rover (instructions not included) but you can look here [Arduino Rover](http://www.instructables.com/id/Little-Rover-ArduinoPicaxeTamiya-platform-las/) for suggestions.

 nodeJS